Rainb0wKey/bdfd-wiki/src/guides/general/awaitedCommands.md

   bot: true
   verified: true
   content: |
-    You have provided number: 52
+    You have provided a number: 52
 ```
 \